balena-io-modules/balena-preload/README.md

 ## Requirements

 - [Node](https://nodejs.org)
-- [Docker](https://www.docker.com) tested on 1.12.6 and up but 17.04 or up is recommended especially on macOS
+- [Docker](https://www.docker.com) tested on 1.12.6 and up but 17.04 or up is recommended especially on macOS, [docker-toolbox](https://www.docker.com/products/docker-toolbox) is not supported.
+Older versions of resin-preload do support docker-toolbox, see [Version Compatibility](#version-compatibility) below.

 ## Command Line Usage